Coca Cola quarterly revenue beats on soft drinks, teas boost

-(Reuters) - Coca-Cola Co (KO.N) on Thursday reported quarterly revenue above market expectations, driven by demand for its sparkling soft drinks, teas and coffees.
+Jan 30 (Reuters) - Coca-Cola Co on Thursday reported quarterly revenue above market expectations, driven by demand for its sparkling soft drinks, teas and coffees.

 Net revenue grew 16% to $9.07 billion.
 Wall Street was expecting $8.89 billion, according to IBES data from Refinitiv.